 We aren’t looking for students who take our classes on a lark.
 We will probably challenge some of your ideas and knowledge about horses.
 You may even look at some of your past horse experiences and come to different conclusions about what you thought was happening.
 We teach a new way of understanding and working with equine structure and horse wisdom.

-We seek a certain kind of student, one who is friendly, honest, open-minded, and above all, who loves and respects animals and people.
+At the Equine Natural Movement School we seek a certain kind of student, one who is friendly, honest, open-minded, and above all, who loves and respects animals and people.
 We expect our students to be reasonably intelligent and bring an inquiring nature to the work.

 Does that fit you?
 If it does, please download our application.
 We’d really like to hear from you.